-If you’re not sure you have enough left money on your EBT card or you want to see how much spending money you’ve been provided, you can check your balance using several different methods.
-Keeping track of your balance will help you plan ahead, bring enough cash to the store or re-plan your shopping list ahead of time, instead of being stuck at the checkout register without enough funds.
+If you’re not sure you have enough money left on your electronic benefits transfer, or EBT card, or you want to see how much spending money you’ve been provided, you can check your account balance using several different methods.
+Keeping track of your EBT balance will help you plan ahead, bring enough cash to the store or replan your shopping list ahead of time instead of being stuck at the checkout register or point-of-sale device without enough funds.

 What Are Food Stamps?

 The phrase “food stamps” referred to a book of stamps people received years ago, which they could redeem for food and beverage purchases at farmers' markets, grocery stores and retailers if they qualified for government assistance.
 This program is now known as the Supplemental Nutrition Assistance Program (SNAP).

 It is worth noting that SNAP is intended to only be a supplement to your food budget, and EBT cardholders aren’t able to live on only their SNAP allowance.
 In addition, the more income you earn, the less you get in SNAP money.
 Some people only qualify for a handful of dollars each month.
 Some earn enough money to pay for all of their monthly food needs if they know how to shop and cook wisely.

 You can also add to your food pantry by visiting food banks or getting free meals from local shelters and soup kitchens.
 You can stretch your SNAP EBT funds and increase your spending or purchasing power by visiting sites like FoodStampChallenge.com.